The best welding boots are heat-resistant, electric-hazard, steel-toed leather boots., like the Timberland Pro

 What kind of boots are best for welding?

-If you are not working for a company that mandates your boots be lace-ups then slip-on boots may be the most trouble-free.
-Lace-up boots, while better for ankle support will experience burnt-up laces rather frequently.
+If you are not working for a company that mandates your boots be lace-ups, slip-on boots may be the most trouble-free.
+Lace-up boots, while better for ankle support, will frequently experience burnt-up laces.

 There is nothing more aggravating than hearing that snap when lacing up while preparing to get to work.
 And, unless you have a spare set of laces handy you may go without lacing them up fully or wear something inferior that day.
 There are shielding devices designed to protect laces such as STLFLX that work well if you are simply more comfortable wearing lace-ups.